mrunaliniskulkarni100/Machine-and-Deep-Learning/Libraries/README.md

 3. `pip install -e`

-`universe` needs `numpy` for execution, so if any error occurs while installation, go ahead and install `numpy`.
+`universe` needs `numpy` for execution, so if any error occurs while installation, go ahead and install `numpy`, using,

+`pip install numpy`

 ## NEAT